tejasbubane/newsreader/README.md

 ## Requirements ##

     espeak, mbrola and mbrola-en1 voice, pyttsx

-Run the install.sh file once before running the script to meet all requirements.
+Run the install.sh file once before running the script to meet all requirements. (this is a onetiime run)

+Finally run read_news.py each time you want to listen to the news or follow the tip below.

 ## Tip ##

-You can use crontab to schedule the newsreader to read news every hour. run the following command:
+You can use crontab to schedule the newsreader to read news every hour.
+First make the read_news.py executable by:

+    chmod +x read_news.py

+Then run the following command:

     EDITOR="gedit" crontab -e

-Then add the following line to that file and save.
+And add the following line to that file and save.

      */60 * * * * /home/tejas/espeak.py